tclaudioe/Scientific-Computing/README.md

-# Scientific-Computing
+# Scientific Computing
-Lots of fun stuffs about Scientific Computing
+Lots of fun stuffs about Scientific Computing!

 ## Mini-Bio
 Claudio Torres is a faculty member at [Department of Informatics](http://www.inf.utfsm.cl),